 Throughout his career, Owens made a ton of money.
 He signed contracts worth $30 million in salary and also added more in various bonuses.
 In total, he made around $80 million through the NFL.
 Surprisingly, it’s reported that Owens never signed an endorsement deal during his career, but later worked with fast food chains and a fantasy sports platform in retirement.

 However, Owens salary didn’t mean much with how he lived his life and the money owed to his children and their mothers.
-According to Celebrity Net Worth, Owens is worth a shockingly-low $100,000 as of 2019.
+According to Celebrity Net Worth, Owens is worth a shockingly-low $100,000 in 2020.

 Owens is a Hall-of-Fame talent, larger-than-life personality, and one of the game’s greatest to ever do it.
 Much like many former professional athletes, that doesn’t guarantee life-long financial stability.